Stephen Egerton (guitarist)

-Stephen Patrick O'Reilly (born September 2, 1964), known professionally as Stephen Egerton,(/ˈstɛfən/ STEF-ən) is an American guitarist, producer, mixer, and engineer, who is best known for his work playing in Descendents and All.
+Stephen Patrick O'Reilly (born September 2, 1964), known professionally as Stephen Egerton,(/ˈstɛfən/ STEF-ən) is an American guitarist, songwriter, producer, mixer, and engineer, who is best known for his work in Descendents and All.

 Biography

 Early life

-Egerton was raised in Utah, United States, and explained his early relationship to music in a 2009 interview: "I was a music fanatic from the beginning of my life.
+Egerton was raised in Utah and explained his early relationship with music in a 2009 interview: "I was a music fanatic from the beginning of my life.
 Including pounding my head on the floor along with my parent's records ... which explains a lot."
 Egerton's first significant musical influence was the Beatles, but he also grew up listening to his parents' music collection:

-A lot of 50's and 60's rock and roll as a kid, and a little jazz.
+A lot of 50s and 60s rock and roll as a kid, and a little jazz.
 My mother had good taste in music, and I grew up with a great variety.
 When I was 11, a neighbor lent me Frank Zappa's Absolutely Free which sparked my interest in "unusual" music ... opening the door for punk rock.